 You'll also submit work that won't count towards your final grade.
 The feedback you receive will allow you to discover your academic strengths and identify areas for improvement.

-After completing the Masters in Social Work you'll be able to apply to register as a social worker in England.
+After completing the Master in Social Work you'll be able to apply to register as a social worker in England.
 Some of our students choose to go on to further study, often progressing to a PhD.

-As well as registering as social workers, graduates from our department go on to work in a range of areas, including:
+As well as registering as social workers, graduates go on to work in a range of areas, including:

 |Access to Higher Education Diploma||21 credits at Distinction and 24 credits at Merit or higher|